skerkour/kerkour.com/content/blog/living-with-one-carry-on-bag/index.md

 lang = "en"
 +++

+*The things you own end up owning you.*

 Since the end of 2017 [I lived with all my stuff encased in two small bags](/blog/living-with-only-two-carry-on-bags).